ApexSharp Functions

 Microsoft Azure

-FPGA acceleration for Azure, using for C# binding
+FPGA acceleration for Azure, using Hastlayer for C# binding

 Google Cloud

-Any Kubernetes Container providers such as AWS, Azure, GCP, , and
+Any Kubernetes Container providers such as AWS, Azure, GCP, Digitalocean, and Vultr

-Raspberry Pi. allows you to build IoT devices that Salesforce can communicate with
+Raspberry Pi.
+Net Core is available on Pi; this allows you to build IoT devices that Salesforce can communicate with

-Functions can be deployed to edge service providers such as as they support Paketo buildpacks
+Functions can be deployed to edge service providers such as fly.io as they support Paketo buildpacks

 Your Datacenter or Desktop with Windows, Linux, or Mac.
-Useif you are behind a firewall.
+Use Ngrok if you are behind a firewall.

 Advantages of ApexSharp Functions C# SDK over Salesforce Functions